zhouyuanzxcv/Hyperspectral/README.md

 Zhou, Y., Rangarajan, A. & Gader, P. D., A spatial compositional model for linear unmixing and endmember uncertainty estimation.
 IEEE Transactions on Image Processing, vol. 25, no. 12, pp. 5987-6002, 2016
 (http://ieeexplore.ieee.org/document/7592431/)

-Zhou, Y., Rangarajan, A. & Gader, P. D. A Gaussian mixture model representation of endmember variability in hyperspectral unmixing.
-IEEE Transactions on Image Processing, vol. 27, no. 5, pp. 2242-2256, 2018
 Zhou, Y., Rangarajan, A. & Gader, P. D., A Gaussian mixture model representation of endmember variability in hyperspectral unmixing.
 IEEE Transactions on Image Processing, vol. 27, no. 5, pp. 2242-2256, 2018
 (http://ieeexplore.ieee.org/document/8264812/)